Sport New Zealand Logo

 Testosterone impacts the development of our amygdala, which forms part of our limbic system — the part of the brain involved in emotional and behavioural response and control.
 One of the responses in young people to increased testosterone is that it drives ‘seek to separate from parent’ behaviours.
 In puberty, particularly in males who have more testosterone, this manifests as ‘don’t listen to anything that person says — do the opposite’ type of thinking.

-While the ‘seek to separate from parent’ behaviours become more present, peer relationships become more important in adolescents’ lives, including those of other significant adults (such as coaches and teachers).
-Many parents will recognise a teenage son or daughter who is far more receptive to a message that has been delivered by their coach or teacher than to one delivered by themselves, even when the message is the same.
+While the ‘seek to separate from parent’ behavior patterns emerge, peer relationships become more important in adolescents’ lives, including those of other significant adults (such as coaches and teachers).
+Many parents will recognise these mental processes — for instance, in a teenage son or daughter who is far more receptive to a message that has been delivered by their coach or teacher than to one delivered by themselves, even when the message is the same.

 For females, an increase in oestrogen stimulates increased levels of oxytocin and the increased ability of the brain receptors to receive oxytocin.
 Oxytocin can be thought of as the ‘love’ hormone’ — responsible for regulating maternal behaviours in women.
 (The huge increase in oxytocin just after childbirth supports women in falling in love with their babies.)
 For adolescent young women, lots of oxytocin in their body means they ‘oxytocin fall in love’ with their friends.